-The BREB has already established a PIU with a full-time project director.
+The BREB has already employed a Project coordinator for this project.
+BREB will establish a PIU with a full-time project director after the approval of the project.
 The same PIU will be responsible for all aspects of the RP implementation including procurement and financial management except procurement of substation land.

-The monitoring and supervision of the construction work at field level will be entrusted to the respective PBSs.
-The general manager and the consultant engineer of the PBSs will also be responsible for the implementation of the resettlement plan if required in future, resolution of project related grievances at field level, payment of compensation for any losses caused by the project.
+The monitoring and supervision of the construction work at field level will be entrusted to the respective XEN office of the BREB.
+The general manager and the consultant engineer of the PBSs will also be responsible for the implementation of the resettlement plan if required in the future, resolution of project related grievances at field level, payment of compensation for any losses caused by the project.